nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Multidimensional Arrays - Exercise/Bombs/README.md

 	On the second line, you need to print the sum of all alive cells in the format:
 		"Sum: {sumOfCells}"
 	At the end print the matrix.
 The cells must be separated by a single space.

+## Constraints:

+	The size of the matrix will be between [0…1000].
+	The bomb coordinates will always be in the matrix.
+	The bomb's values will always be greater than 0.
+	The integers of the matrix will be in the range [1…10000].